typicaldao/Defender-Toolbox/README.md

 ### `Convert-MdavRtpDiag`
 Convert Xplatform real-time protection diagnostic log from JSON to a readable list.

-## Usage
-1. Download and import the separated functions to use them.
-1. Or you can use the combined PowerShell profile `Microsoft.Powershell_profile.ps1` so that the functions are automatically loaded when PowerShell is launched.

 ## Feature on the way
 1. List help information of the tool.